fkuersch/obsidian-import-yinote/README.md

 # obsidian-import-yinote
-Import a YiNote into Obsidian using Templater
+Import a YiNote into Obsidian using Templater and DataView